byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

     $ sudo shutdown -r now # it will reboot your SBC
 ```

-After reboot open terminal and and in first tab run `roscore`.
+After reboot open terminal and in first tab run `roscore`.
 Press `CTRL + SHIFT + T` and in second tab run:

 * Raspberry PI
 ```bash